 When it comes to kid’s artwork, the turkey handprint is a staple in classrooms around the United States.
 We love the idea of treating dad, mom or a grandparent to their very own keepsake apron that will last for seasons to come.
 Plus, kids will be so proud to see their handmade projects come to life around the kitchen table.
 This project can be adapted to any season or holiday as well, whether you upload your kid’s artwork (find out how to do that here) or choose an elegant or fun design from the Spoonflower Marketplace.
+You can even go the extra mile and create a coordinating table runner!
 So let’s get started on this easy adult apron DIY, and don’t forget to grab the free pattern and share with your friends!

 Ever see pet beds with really cool covers and $100+ price tags?
 So do we.
 But what if we told you that you could totally customize a removable cover and even save a few bucks in the process?
 All you’ll need is a few yards of your favorite (or your dog’s favorite) design, a pet bed insert, and basic sewing tools.
 So, if you’re ready to whip up a pet bed to please your pup, grab your materials and let’s get started!